 - Statement of purpose explaining academic interest and relation to professional goals

 - BS or BA from an accredited university: Submit all undergraduate transcript(s) along with any graduate school transcripts.
 Upload all transcripts into the online application form.
 Students who are subsequently admitted and accept the offer of admission will be required to submit an official paper transcript prior to matriculation.

 - Two letters of recommendation from persons who can appraise the academic potential of the applicant

 - Results of the GRE examination (institution code = 2098).
 There are no minimum GRE score requirements; applicants you will be competing with for admission typically have 85 percent and above in each category.
-The AEM PhD Program will make the GRE optional for the 2021 admission cycle.
-Students who do not submit GRE scores will not be disadvantaged and the admission committee will look for evidence of excellent academic preparation from other required application documents.
+The AEM PhD Program will require GRE examination scores for the 2022 admission cycle.

 - Results of the TOEFL or IELTS if required (institution code = 2098).
 Please see the Graduate School’s English Language Proficiency Requirement page for more details.

 To ensure your application receives full consideration please submit your completed application by December 15 for the subsequent fall term.

 We strongly encourage all applicants to submit their online application and supporting materials at least two weeks in advance of our deadline (December 15) Late applications will not be accepted.

 Please see the Graduate School’s Tuition Rates page.

 Two types of financial support for graduate students are available through Cornell: merit-based assistantships and fellowships and need-based loans.
 Prospective students, particularly international students, are also encouraged to apply for support from other national, international, industrial, foundation, and government sources.